convict-git/js-essentials/Objects/README.md

 - Object templates can be created both by Classes and Object Constructor functions.
 The latter provides less functionalities but is supported widely.

 - Refer to Standard built-in object for global objects.
 [MDN Web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects)

+## Objects from O'Reilly

+- Every object has a prototype except Object.prototype.
+Objects inherit properties from its prototype.